 The initiator (controller) may indicate the supported message control commands for each Compact frame

-by referencing the supported Compact Frame ID values and their Message Control values using the
+by referencing the supported Compact Frame ID values and their Message Control and Message Version values using the

 SMC TLVs field.
+A Message Version value greater than 0 signals support of versions less or equal to Message Version.
 Subclause 10.38.9 details the message encodings.

 The responder (controlee) may request ranging session configuration in the Advertising Response Compact